Mark Alford: Tenure

 Alford was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 He voted to provide Israel with support following the 2023 Hamas-led attack on Israel.

 Alford supported the 2025 United States federal mass layoffs, telling fired federal employees at an event in Belton, Missouri that "God has a plan and purpose for your life."

 Alford supported proposed tariffs on Canadian trade, arguing that he and American consumers are willing to accept higher costs to "get America right again."

 Alford opposed the discharge petition for the Epstein files, however said he would approve the measure if it advances to a vote.

+In February 2026, Alford called for a formal investigation into Bad Bunny for his Super Bowl halftime performance.